mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-rpm.md

 make rpm
 {% endhighlight %}

 I ran it on Fedora 20 as well on a custom Linux distribution running in AWS cloud.
-Since the package does not depend on architecture, you could in theory build it on OSX machine, but it's not what I would recommend, getting proper `rpmbuild` port configured is not something you enjory very much.
+Since the package does not depend on architecture, you could in theory build it on OS X machine, but it's not what I would recommend, getting proper `rpmbuild` port configured is not something you enjory very much.

 ## Install RPM